• Skip to content

 Milestones in our history

-The University of Brighton is steeped in history and since its humble beginnings 150 years ago, in the kitchens of the Royal Pavilion, a great many institutions have come together to make it one of today’s leading modern universities.
+The University of Brighton is steeped in history, and from its humble beginnings in 1859 teaching artists in the kitchens of the Royal Pavilion, it has become one of the UK’s leading modern universities.

-We can trace our origins back to the mid-19th century in Brighton and the mid-20th century in Eastbourne.
-Since being granted university status in 1992 the university has grown steadily.
-More than 7,000 students graduate each year in a range of subjects as diverse as automotive engine design, law with accountancy, midwifery, three-dimensional design, architecture and pharmacy.
+Pre-war civic training colleges and municipal schools gradually came together under the umbrella of the polytechnic in 1970 before we were granted university status in 1992.
+More than 7,000 students now graduate each year in a range of subjects as diverse as automotive engine design, law with accountancy, midwifery, photography, architecture, education and pharmacy.

-To explore how we got here, we have picked out key moments that have shaped and defined the institution.
-The following is a pictorial overview of the milestones and major landmarks in the history of the University of Brighton.
+To explore and celebrate how we got here, the following is a pictorial overview of the milestones and major landmarks in the University of Brighton’s history.

 1859

-The new School of Art opened with 110 pupils on Monday, 17 January 1859 in “an excellent room provided by the liberality of the town council”.
-The excellent room was, in fact, one of the kitchens of Brighton’s regency gem, the Royal Pavilion.
+The town’s new School of Art opens with 110 pupils on Monday 17 January 1859 in ‘an excellent room provided by the liberality of the town council’.
+The excellent room is, in fact, one of the kitchens of Brighton’s Regency gem, the Royal Pavilion, which Queen Victoria sold to the town in 1850.

 Art students in the Royal Pavilion, 1859